 How to Acknowledge use of SuperDARN data?

 The research enabled by SuperDARN is due to the efforts of teams of scientists and engineers working in many countries to build and operate radars, process data and provide access, develop and improve data products, and assist users in interpretation.
-Users of SuperDARN data and data products are asked to acknowledge this support in presentations and publications.
-A brief statement on how to acknowledge use of SuperDARN data is provided here.
-Users are also asked to consult with a SuperDARN PI prior to submission of work intended for publication.
-A listing of radars and PIs with contact information can be found here.

 U.S. SuperDARN Collaboration

 The U.S. component of SuperDARN is funded by the National Science Foundation under the Space Weather Research (SWR) Program as a collaboration between Virginia Tech (lead institution), Dartmouth College, Penn State University, and the Johns Hopkins University Applied Physics Laboratory (JHU/APL).
-Click logos for access to the web sites of the U.S. partners.

 International SuperDARN Collaborators